2knal/Honesty/README.md

 ### Features

-- Dialogflow model used to pre-process user queries.
+- Dialogflow model used to pre-process user queries

-- doc2vec model to find out similar policies, based on the entities found in the given query.
+- doc2vec model to find out similar policies, based on the entities found in the given query

-- PWA, which is cross-platform and can be accessed at ease.
+- PWA, which is cross-platform and can be accessed at ease

-- Dynamic scraper and parser to fetch latest policies and schemes.
+- Dynamic scraper and parser to fetch latest policies and schemes

 - Multi-language (Hindi for now) support, to entertain queries from any rural person